 The TIDE Hackathon is embedded into Allied Command Transformation's Interoperability Continuum, a series of related and connected events (that include the bi-annual TIDE Spring and the annual CWIX Exercise), that allow the NATO Alliance, Partner Nations and other Organizations to continually develop and improve federated interoperability between deployable command and control capabilities.
 Teams consisting of 2 to 4 experts from NATO and partner nations' government, industry or academic organizations are welcome to apply.
 Teams are expected to work competitively, but in the spirit of collaboration.

 The overarching theme of all TIDE Hackathons is to “demonstrate how EDTs can improve multi-domain interoperability between command and control systems within a federation”.
 TIDE Hackathon Challenges are defined in late October (after the Fall TIDE Sprint), and we ask teams to register from November onwards.
 We will then work with them so they are fully prepared for the TIDE Hackathon competition in late February.
-The 2022 TIDE Hackathon is scheduled to take place from 21-25 February in Kiev, UKRAINE.

 The TIDE Hackathon is open to NATO, partner nations and other organisations; events take place in an unclassified environment and all sessions are conducted in English.
 Additional information on the challenges, event administration, registration, past presentations and reports are available on the password protected TIDEPEDIA website.
 For access to Tidepedia, please send an email to email@example.com, including your first and last name, your telephone number, email address and the government or military organisation you represent.
 Industry and academia are encouraged to participate but require sponsorship from NATO, or from a national government or military representative.